-In order to manage interest rate risk, ProCredit banks are increasingly issuing variable-rate loans to clients.
-In this way, the repricing maturities of assets can be matched to the repricing maturity of liabilities, even when liabilities have shorter maturities than loans.
-Financial instruments to mitigate interest rate risk (hedges) are not available in most local currencies.
+In order to manage interest rate risk, the ProCredit banks are increasingly issuing variable-rate loans to clients and offering products with shorter maturities.
+In this way, the repricing maturities of assets can be better matched to the repricing maturity of liabilities, even when liabilities have shorter maturities than loans.
+Financial instruments to mitigate interest rate risk (hedges) are not available in most domestic currencies.